Hybrid d/p-wave altermagnetism in Ca$_{3}$Ru$_{2}$O$_{7}$ and strain-controlled spin splitting: Results

 \subsection{Exploring AM states}

-CRO exhibits a non-centrosymmetric crystal structure with the space group Bb2$_1$m \cite{kikugawa2007ca3ru2o7}.
-The associated point group is \textit{mm2}, which includes a twofold rotation axis along the $z$-axis (C$_{2z}$), two perpendicular mirror planes parallel to the $xz$ and $yz$ planes, and a helicoidal translation along $z$ (E, C$_{2z}$, $\sigma_{xz}$, $\sigma_{yz}$, 2$_{1}$).
-This point group has been associated with the exhibition of altermagnetic (AM) phases \cite{schiff2024collinear}.
-The magnetic moment arises predominantly from the Ru 4$d$ electrons, in which, at low temperatures, the Ru atoms order ferromagnetically within the bilayers while aligning antiferromagnetically between them, forming an A-type antiferromagnetic structure where the spins are oriented along the $b$-axis (see Fig.~\ref{fig0}).
+\bluemark{Ca$_3$Ru$_2$O$_7$ crystallizes in the non-centrosymmetric space group \textit{Bb2$_1$m} \cite{kikugawa2007ca3ru2o7}, with associated point group \textit{mm2}, which includes a twofold rotation axis along $z$ and a vertical mirror plane.
+The full space group also contains a 2$_1$ screw axis along $z$, which plays a role in the nonsymmorphic symmetries relevant to the altermagnetic configuration. \cite{schiff2024collinear}.} The magnetic moment arises predominantly from the Ru 4$d$ electrons, in which, at low temperatures, the Ru atoms order ferromagnetically within the bilayers while aligning antiferromagnetically between them, forming an A-type antiferromagnetic structure where the spins are oriented along the $b$-axis (see Fig.~\ref{fig0}).
 Given this A-type antiferromagnetic order, the primitive cell of CRO contains spin-up sites, with a translational symmetry operation that maps spin-up into spin-down sites (along the $z$-axis).
 Consequently, the ground state is not altermagnetic (see Fig.~\ref{fig0}) \cite{vsmejkal2022beyond}.\\

-To explore possible AM states and their stability, we analyzed CRO under different magnetic configurations.
-Specifically, we examined magnetic orderings commonly observed in AB$_{3}$ perovskites \cite{gallego2012magnetic}, labeled as configurations A, B, C, and D (see Fig.\ref{fig:conf}).
+We analyzed CRO under different magnetic configurations to explore possible AM states and their stability.
+Specifically, we examined magnetic orderings commonly observed in AB$_{3}$ perovskites \cite{gallego2012magnetic}, labeled as configurations A, B, C, and D (see Fig. \ref{fig:conf}).
 Table \ref{table:1} shows the energy differences relative to the ground-state configuration A, as well as some relevant structural, electronic, and magnetic properties for our study.
 Our results indicate that AM states appear in configurations B and C, where configuration B has an antiferromagnetic spin arrangement along the $a$-$b$ and $c$-axes, while configuration C shows this along the $c$-axis.
 Although these magnetic states have not been experimentally observed in CRO, similar phases have been reported in doped Ca$_{3}$Ru$_{2}$O$_{7}$ systems, such as Ti-doped Ca$_{3}$(Ru$_{1-x}$Ti$_{x}$)$_{2}$O$_{7}$ (configuration B) \cite{ke2011emergent}, and in the sister compound Sr$_{3}$Ru$_{2}$O$_{7}$ (configuration D) \cite{rivero2017predicting}.\\

 Notably, variations in magnetic spin arrangements lead to significant structural and electronic changes (further structural details are given in SM table \ref{table:S1}).
 Specifically, FM and AFM in-plane arrangements result in metallic (A, C) and a narrow insular state (B, D), respectively.
 Next, we will focus on the AM phases of CRO, primarily in Configuration B.